“And be kind to one another, tenderhearted, forgiving one another, even as God in Christ forgave you.” — Ephesians 4:32

-Of course you cannot manufacture these things otherwise they will be short lived or appear very fake.
+Of course you cannot manufacture these things.
+If you try they will be short-lived or appear fake.
 They must spring out of your love for God, your acceptance of how much God loves you, your love for yourself, and your sincere desire to share that love with others.
-Remember, “Love suffers long and is kind” (I Cor 13:4).
+Remember, “Love suffers long and is kind” (I Cor.
+13:4).

 My prayer for you this week is that God will give you the grace to know how blessed you are and enable you to enthusiastically share that with others through the seven random acts of kindness.